- This event has passed.

-This regional Genomics & Next Generation Sequencing based event will feature speakers including Prof Ruth Jarret (Glasgow), Prof Eamonn Maher (Cambridge), Prof Graham Taylor (London), Prof Anneke Lucassen (Southampton), Dr Michael Yau (London) and many other opinion leaders.
+This regional Genomics & Next Generation Sequencing based event featured speakers including Prof Ruth Jarret (Glasgow), Prof Eamonn Maher (Cambridge), Prof Graham Taylor (London), Prof Anneke Lucassen (Southampton), Dr Michael Yau (London) and many other opinion leaders.
 Please click on the AGENDA tab to take a look at the full list of speakers and titles of their presentations.

-NETWORKING: in addition to the excellent science, NGS 2017 Glasgow will allow delegates to interact with each other during networking events.
+NETWORKING: in addition to the excellent science, NGS 2017 Glasgow allowed delegates to interact with each other during networking events.
 These networking opportunities included:

 – Introductory networking session on Day 1